qiscus/qiscus-sdk-rest/README.md

 ```

 ** Rooms **

 * Unique id must be unique at application level (you cannot insert a new
   data with same unique id AND application id), and you must have no same
   unique id in your database right now (you can check it by export it first).
 * Avatar URL should be https.
 * If room type is single, the name inserted into db will be
-changed by logic using template “partcicipant1_email <<space>>
+  changed by logic using template “partcicipant1_email {space}
   participant2_email“, so please to make sure that if your room type is single,
   your participant must contains exactly 2 participant AND one of that
   participant is specified at CreatorEmail.
 Otherwise, if room type is group,
   Name will be the name of group.
 * CreatorEmail and all of ParticipantEmails must be exists in database
   (check by make an export users first).

 ```json
 [
   {